mattsui19/imessageJSONexporter/docs/features.md

 ## Targeted Versions

-This tool targets the current latest public release for iMessage.
+This tool targets the current latest public release for Messages.app.
 It may work with older databases, but all features may not be available.

 ## Supported data sources